 - Acute and chronic physical conditions

 To get the best occupational therapy education, students should look for institutions that are accredited and offer dynamic curricula.
-This means seeking out a program accredited by the American Occupational Therapy Association—as Elmhurst College’s program is—that features service learning, field experience and collaborative research opportunities alongside coursework.
+This means seeking out a program accredited by the American Occupational Therapy Association—as Elmhurst University’s program is—that features service learning, field experience and collaborative research opportunities alongside coursework.

 What is the NBCOT Exam?